ssttevee/moove-puush-proxy/README.md

 ### Server
 1. Clone to web server root.
 2. Add create a new virtual host and set it's server alias to `puush.me`
+3. Modify `config.php`
-3. Visit `setup.php` to quickly setup everything
+4. Visit `setup.php` to quickly setup everything
-4. Delete `setup.php` so people can't exploit it
+5. Delete `setup.php` so people can't exploit it

 ### Client
 1. Logout of Puush client